oymotion/gForceDataProtocolSample/README.md

 # Sample Code of gForce Data Protocol

 ## Brief
-This source code is to illustrate how Android device interacts with [gForce Armband][gForceArmBand] via the Android GATT service.
+This source code is to illustrate how an Android device interacts with a [gForce Armband][gForceArmBand] via [gForce Data Protocol][gForceDataProtocol] based on the Android GATT service.